 6.5.
-Emission sources and calculation of emission reductions
+Carbon pools and GHG sources and calculation of emission reductions

-- 38. The TPE determines whether all relevant GHG emission sources covered in the methodology are addressed for the purpose of calculating project emissions and reference emissions for the proposed JCM project. - 39.
+- 38. The TPE determines whether all relevant carbon pools and GHG sources covered in the methodology are addressed for the purpose of calculating project net emissions and project reference level for the proposed JCM project. - 39.
+The TPE determines whether applied discount factor for risk of reversals is appropriate. - 40.
 The TPE determines whether the values for project specific parameters to be fixed ex ante listed in the Monitoring Plan Sheet are appropriate, if applicable.

-- 40. The TPE confirms the emission sources and GHGs based on documented evidence and corroborates it by a site visit where required. - 41.
-If the methodology allows project participants to choose whether a source or gas is to be included, the TPE determines whether the project participants have justified that choice.
-The TPE determines whether the justification provided is reasonable, based on an assessment of supporting documented evidence provided by the project participants and corroborated by observations if required. - 42.
-The TPE ensures that the Monitoring Spreadsheet is not altered, and its required fields are appropriately filled in. - 43.
-If values for project specific parameters are fixed ex ante, the TPE determines whether all data sources and assumptions are appropriate and calculations are correct as applicable to the proposed JCM project.
+- 41. The TPE confirms the carbon pools and GHG sources based on documented evidence and corroborates it by a site visit where required. - 42.
+If the methodology allows project participants to choose whether a carbon pool or GHG source is to be included, the TPE determines whether the project participants have justified that choice.
+The TPE determines whether the justification provided is reasonable, based on an assessment of supporting documented evidence provided by the project participants and corroborated by observations if required. - 43.
+The TPE determines whether all data sources and assumptions for the applied discount factor are appropriate and calculations are correct as applicable to the proposed JCM project. - 44.
+The TPE ensures that the Monitoring Spreadsheet is not altered, and its required fields are appropriately filled in.

+45. If values for project specific parameters are fixed ex ante, the TPE determines whether all data sources and assumptions are appropriate and calculations are correct as applicable to the proposed JCM project.

-- 44. The TPE describes how the validation of emission sources and GHG types has been performed, by detailing the documentation assessed and by describing its observations. - 45.
-The TPE states whether the selected emission sources and GHG types are justified for the JCM project.
-Should the TPE identify emission sources that will be affected by the implementation of the proposed JCM project and which are significantly and reasonably attributable to the project and are not addressed by the applied approved methodology, the TPE informs the Joint Committee and the project participants of such findings by electronic means. - 46.
+- 46. The TPE describes how the validation of carbon pools and GHG sources has been performed, by detailing the documentation assessed and by describing its observations. - 47.
+The TPE states whether the selected carbon pools and GHG sources are justified for the JCM project.
+Should the TPE identify carbon pools and GHG sources that will be affected by the implementation of the proposed JCM project and which are significantly and reasonably attributable to the project and are not addressed by the applied approved methodology, the TPE informs the Joint Committee and the project participants of such findings by electronic means. - 48.
+The TPE describes the steps taken to validate applied discount factor.
+The TPE provides an opinion as to whether those are considered reasonable in the context of the proposed JCM project. - 49.
 The TPE describes the steps taken to assess values for project specific parameters to be fixed ex ante in the Monitoring Plan Sheet and intermediate processes to derive the values.
 The TPE provides an opinion as to whether those are considered reasonable in the context of the proposed JCM project.